-\end{widetext} is symmetric only up to the gyrogauge terms, where FLR corrections have been omitted $(\cdots)$ in the guiding-center polarization \eqref{eq:Pol_gc} and magnetization \eqref{eq:Mag_gc}, as well as the explicit FLR corrections in Eq.~\eqref{eq:T_gc_tensor}.
-Future work will explore the symmetry properties of the higher-order terms in the guiding-center stress tensor \eqref{eq:Tgc_sym}.
+which appears naturally in lowest-order guiding-center Vlasov-Maxwell theory \citep{Cary_Brizard_2009} and several kinetic-magnetohydrodynamic models \cite{Frieman_1966,Kulsrud_1983,Brizard_2018}, while $\chi_{\rm gc} \equiv \int_{P} F_{\rm gc} (mc^{2}/B^{2})$ denotes the guiding-center electric susceptibility \cite{Northrop1963}.
+The remaining terms in Eq.~\eqref{eq:Tgc_sym} involve the off-diagonal terms $P_{\|}( \bhat\,\dot{\bf X}_{\bot} + \dot{\bf X}_{\bot} \,\bhat)$, which have appeared in previous works \cite{Sugama_2016,Brizard_Tronci_2016}, and contributions from the guiding-center polarization \eqref{eq:Pol_gc}.
+Future work will explore the symmetry properties of the remaining higher-order terms in the guiding-center stress tensor defined in Eq.~\eqref{eq:Tgck_def}.